Eldred v. Ashcroft: Later developments

-Within a year of Eldred, it was serving as decisive precedent.
+Within a year of the Eldred ruling, it was serving as decisive precedent.
 Two cases, Luck’s Music Library, Inc. v.
 Ashcroft and Peters and Golan v.
-Ashcroft and Peters, challenged the constitutionality of the Uruguay Round Agreements Act on the grounds that its "restoration amendment," which provided copyright restriction to foreign works that were in the public domain because foreign works were formerly not copyrightable, violated the First Amendment rights of those who would no longer be able to perform the works without observing copyright.
+Ashcroft and Peters, challenged the constitutionality of the Uruguay Round Agreements Act on the grounds that its "restoration amendment", which provided copyright restrictions to foreign works that were in the a given country's public domain because foreign works were formerly not copyrightable, violated the First Amendment rights of those Americans who would no longer be able to perform the works without observing copyright.
 The court cited Eldred and dismissed Luck's Music on the grounds that the First Amendment did not protect the ability to use others' words as much as it does protect one's ability to use their own.
-Golan v.
-Ashcroft and Peterss Uruguay Round portion survived a motion to dismiss even though its own challenge to the Sonny Bono Act did not.
+The Uruguay Round portion of the Golan ruling survived a motion to dismiss even though its own challenge to CTEA did not.
 That case culminated in Golan v.
-Holder, which held that there was nothing in the Constitution preventing the government from taking works out of the public domain.
+Holder (2012), which held that there was nothing in the Constitution preventing the government from taking works out of the public domain.

-A 2007 case, Kahle v.
-Gonzales, worked from the Eldred v.
-Ashcroft opinion to argue that a change in copyright law as drastic as the change from opt-in to opt-out required a review in regard to freedom of speech.
-The plaintiffs, represented by Lawrence Lessig, argued that the limitations placed on speech and expression by copyright were drastically expanded and possibly too limiting.
+A 2007 Circuit Court case, Kahle v.
+Gonzales, worked from the Eldred opinion to argue that a change in copyright law as drastic as the change from opt-in to opt-out required a review in regard to freedom of speech.
+The plaintiffs, represented by Lawrence Lessig, argued that the limitations placed on speech and expression by copyright restrictions were drastically expanded and possibly too limiting.
 The Ninth Circuit determined that the argument was too similar to the one adjudicated in Eldred and dismissed the case.